Traitor Trump Runs To Fox Biz To Demand More Gratitude

-Category: World Politics Hits: 5The narcissistic former so-called president joined his favorite Fox Business host Maria Bartiromo to whine, bitch, and complain that President Biden isn't acknowledging his greatness.
+Category: World Politics Hits: 6The narcissistic former so-called president joined his favorite Fox Business host Maria Bartiromo to whine, bitch, and complain that President Biden isn't acknowledging his greatness.
 Fox Biz threw him a softball.
 Bartiromo said, "You see how they’re blaming you on everything and they do not attribute the successes that you had to your administration.
 How do you feel about that?”
 “It’s ridiculous, number one," Trump said.
 TraitorTrump then sat on the pity pot.
 “And obviously they’re very ungrateful people," he said.
 Whaaaaa.
 Trump attacked every president before him to proclaim his omnipotence and claimed that President Obama actually let 12,000 people die because of the Ebola virus.
 Under Trump, 574K Americans have died so far.
 Trump continued, "I did the vaccine, they like to take the vaccine.."
 Huh?
 TraitorTrump never finishes a sentence.
 "We did the vaccine, you know, saved tens of millions of lives throughout the world by coming up with a vaccine.
 If I weren’t president, the vaccine, you wouldn’t have a vaccine for five years, three to five years would be the minimum."
 This is another BIG lie.
 I asked several money managers from Wall Street when the pandemic first hit how long would it take for a vaccine to be developed and every one of them said the first quarter of 2021.

 Read more https://crooksandliars.com/2021/04/traitor-trump-whines-fox-biz-biden